erikeldridge/app-quality-cookbook/static_analysis/style.md

 # Style analysis

-## Motivation

-Having an objective style definition can simplify reviews and improve standardization in the code base.

 ## Goals

 * Identify appropriate tooling
 * Use style analysis on the command line
 * Incorporate style analysis into your IDE

+## Motivation

+Having an objective style definition can simplify reviews and improve standardization in the code base

 Prerequisites: